Cornell-RelaxML/quip-sharp/docs/index.md

 [lattice_err]: img/lattice_err.png "Lattice Errors"
 ![Lowest element-wise mean squared error (MSE) achievable for quantizing a multivariate Gaussian to various codebooks.
 The $E_8$ lattice achieves the [densest unit-sphere packing in 8 dimensions](https://en.wikipedia.org/wiki/Kissing_number) and our derivative codebooks have the lowest MSE.][lattice_err]

-In the 8 and 4 dimensional settings, the $E_8$ and $D_4$ codebooks achieve lower MSEs than the half integer codebooks.
+The $E_8$ codebook achieves lower MSEs than all other codebooks, including those based on the $D_4$ lattice that achieves the 4 dimensional kissing number.
-Furthermore, this figure shows the importance of having a large number of columns $n$.
+This figure also shows the importance of having a large number of columns $n$.
 Increasing the number of columns decreases the error for the half integer grid, as the resulting codebook is more "round."
 Since the E8P codebook is actually the union of two shifted codebooks, each of which is a ball intersected with $\hat{D_8}$, it is not perfectly round.
 This is reflected in the MSE plot, where it sits slightly above the $E_8$ line.
 However, there does not exist a $E_8$ codebook with exactly 2 bits, so E8P is still practically superior.
-Finally, we calculate that by switching from $D_4$ to $E_8$, we save an average of 0.1 bits while maintaining the same MSE, which is a significant percentage of the total number of bits at extreme-compression regimes.

 ### Results

 Here, we present quantization results using QuIP# on Llama 1 and 2 models.
 All models were quantized using the Hadamard transform for incoherence processing and a weight scale factor of roughly 0.9 times the optimal scale for a multivariate Gaussian to compensate for inter-layer interactions.
 Furthermore, all Llama 2 models were evaluated using a context lenth of 4096 and all Llama 1 models were evaluated with context length 2048; these numbers match the context length the models were trained with.
-These models can be found in our [Hugging Face repository](https://huggingface.co/relaxml).
+These and other models can be found in our [Hugging Face repository](https://huggingface.co/relaxml).

-The first table contains results for all Llama 1 and 2 models when quantized to 2 bits using the E8P codebook.
+The table below contains results for all Llama 1 and 2 models when quantized to 2 bits using the E8P codebook.
 QuIP# achieves excellent performance across all model sizes on both language modeling and zero shot tasks.
 Furthermore, on the zero-shot tasks (ArcC, ArcE, BoolQ, PiQA, WinoGrande), QuIP# models achieve near-native performance with minimal degradation.
-The second table contains a comparison of the E8P and D4 codebooks.
-As expected, E8P-quantized models outperform D4 models on almost all tasks.
-We also include the 4 bit Half Integer 1 Column codebook as a reference to what is possible at 4 bits with just incoherence processing and no lattice codebooks.

 Additional results are available [here](https://docs.google.com/spreadsheets/d/18woLrIBdVGUr9CuFDbK9pl_6QzEBl09hfnoe4Qkg7Hg/edit?usp=sharing).